dwhall/HeyMac/HeyMacProtocol.md

 However, an intermediate node may disturb an encrypted frame if it is not also authenticated.
-If both encryption and authentication are enabled, encryption is performed first and authentication is performed afterward on the cleartext header data and then the encrypted data.
+If both encryption and authentication are enabled, encryption is performed first and authentication is performed afterward.
+Authentication is performed starting at the PVS field and continuing to the end of the payload (which may be encrypted).

-The HeyMac frame structure is organized so that encryption and authentication are performed on contiguous frame octets.
+The HeyMac frame structure is specifically organized so that (1) encryption and authentication are performed on contiguous frame octets and (2) a frame that is routed over multiple hops may have its Resender Address changed by the routing node without disturbing the encrypted or authenticated data.

 ### HeyMac Encryption